Skip to Main Content

 When searching, try using a variety of keywords and combinations.
 This list includes just a few options for keyword combinations to try:

-You may also want to check out Fortune's Best Companies for 2022, mentioned by Prof. Fischer in the scenario description.
+You may also want to check out Fortune's Best Companies for 2025, mentioned by Prof. Fischer in the scenario description.
 Please note that this link may require you to log into your UMich account.
-Once you open the link, select "PDF Full Text" to view the entire issue.

 Scenario 4: Advertising Campaign